steno-aarhus/research/contributing/github-websites.md

 Web accessibility is complex and many-folded, as exemplified by the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/).

-To test (some of the) the machine-checkable parts of a website's accessibility, you can use Google Chrome's [Lighthouse](https://developer.chrome.com/docs/lighthouse/) extension:
+To test (some of the) the machine-checkable parts of a website's accessibility, use [QualWeb](https://digst.dk/tilsyn/webtilgaengelighed/vejledning/automatisk-tilgaengelighedstest-med-qualweb/).

-1. Open Google Chrome
-2. Right click on the page and select "Inspect"
-3. In the navigation bar in the newly opened sidebar, click the "Lighthouse" tab.
-You might have to click the arrow to be able to see "Lighthouse".
-3. In the Lighthouse tab under "Categories" check "Accessibility".
-Then click the "Analyze page load" button.

-This will produce an accessibility report and flag potential issues that you can try to work through to improve your website's accessibility.

 ## Useful resources